-Your gait (walking pattern) will be affected, and you will most likely be limping.
-You will feel sudden twinges of pain during activity.
+- Your gait (walking pattern) will be affected, and you will most likely be limping.
+You will feel a sudden twinge of pain during activity.

-Hamstring strain assessment
+Hamstring strain assessment (video)

 For more severe hamstring tears an MRI scan can help determine the exact location and extent of the injury.
 This will enable them to give a more accurate prognosis and estimate, of recovery time.